openwisp/openwisp-radius/docs/user/saml.rst

 ``token`` should be used for the password field.

-The third parameter, ``login_method=saml``, is needed because it allows the captive page to remember that the user logged in via SAML, because it will need to perform the :ref:`SAML logout <logout>` later on.
+The third parameter, ``login_method=saml``, is needed because it allows the captive page to remember that the user logged in via SAML.
+This information will be used later on when performing the :ref:`SAML logout
+<radius_saml_logout>`.

 The internal REST API of openwisp-radius will recognize the token and authorize the user.